 Exchange Visitors who are scholars fall under one of five categories: Short Term Scholar; Research Scholar; Professor; Specialist; Non-Degree Student.
 Category descriptions and maximum length of stay allowed for each category are provided below:

 Postdoctoral Scholars are required to enroll in the Postdoctoral Scholar Benefits Plan (PSBP).
 Information regarding eligibility, requirements, and enrollment process can be found on the Garnett-Powers site at https://clients.garnett-powers.com/pd/uc/.
+Your UCLA academic department will assist you with enrollment when you arrive as part of the hiring process.

+Your UCLA academic department will assist you with enrollment when you arrive as part of the hiring process.
 Medical benefits coverage for UCLA hired staff and faculty do not include the following:

 repatriation of remains in the amount of $25,000